DEVTomatoCake/Shorter/README.md

 - [ ] ~~Add option to change to whitemode *no im joking would never do that lol.
 Apart from this is the site light enough*~~
 - [ ] ~~Fix site in combination of DarkReader hmmmmmm~~
 - [ ] Both above could be fixed by using a really light gray color as background
+- [ ] Make the site look better on mobile